 If the information submitted satisfies the requirements of the Critical Infrastructure Information Act of 2002, it is protected from:

-- The Freedom of Information Act (FOIA),
+- The Freedom of Information Act (FOIA)

-- State, tribal, and local disclosure laws, and
+- State, tribal, and local disclosure laws

-- Use in regulatory actions, and
+- Use in regulatory actions

-- Use in civil litigation.
+- Use in civil litigation

+PCII protections mean that homeland security partners can be confident that sharing their information with the government will not expose sensitive or proprietary data.
 PCII can only be accessed in accordance with strict safeguarding and handling requirements.
 Only trained and certified Federal, State, and local government employees or contractors may access PCII.